 5 Things You Need to Know About Online Community and Marketplaces

-- Online communities or marketplaces are popular businesses for entrepreneurs to set up.
-Successful marketplaces such as Airbnb and Odesk are bringing new ideas to market.
+1Operating a marketplace and tapping into the ‘sharing’ economy are popular business models.
+Successful marketplaces such as Airbnb and Odesk seek to commercialise assets that would otherwise remain unused.
 Marketplaces involve complex legal relationships, so it is important that you have the right legal documents and legal structure in place.

-- Online communities and marketplaces both deal with a considerable amount of intellectual property.
+3Websites and online marketplaces both deal with a considerable amount of intellectual property.
 Your terms and conditions need to address your content, any content from buyers and any content from sellers.
-Your buyers and sellers must agree to provide true and correct information, and to uphold their obligations.
+Your buyers and sellers must agree to provide true and correct information and to uphold their obligations.
 As an example, sellers must provide the article to the buyer, and buyers must pay the amount agreed in the timeframe agreed.